Home > Business > Training > ChatGPT: what uses in training?

 Share this page :

-It's hard to miss the ChatGPT revolution in recent months...
-Because, even if you don't feel concerned at all, you've definitely heard about it.
-We discover new uses in business every day.
-Every profession can find something to suit it.
-Of course, IT, but also marketing, communication, finance, HR… But what about for those involved in training?
-How can trainers get the most out of this tool?
+It's been hard to miss the ChatGPT revolution over the last few months...
+Because, even if you don't feel involved at all, you're bound to have heard about it.
+Every day, new uses are being discovered in the workplace.
+There's something for everyone.
+IT, of course, but also marketing, communication, finance, HR...
+But what about training providers?
+How can trainers make the most of this tool?
 What are the pitfalls to avoid?
-Update with Philippe Argouges, expert in training engineering and needs analysis.
+Philippe Argouges, an expert in training engineering and needs analysis, takes a closer look.

 ChatGPT and artificial intelligence (AI): what uses in training?